Photon-einstein/Udacity_Robotics_Software_Engineer_nanodegree/README.md

 # Udacity_Robotics_Software_Engineer_nanodegree

-Disclaimer: Udacity provided some starter code, but the implementation for these concepts are done by myself.

 ## Summary
 This course aims to educate more about localization and navigation principles pertaining to autonomous robots, using a commonly used platform called Robot Operating System (ROS).
 It covers topics ranging from Gazebo simulation,